 We are working towards including data covering further breakdowns of Short Term Assistance.
 The re-determinations and appeals reporting in this publication are currently being reviewed as part of a continuous improvement exercise to ensure the statistics continue to be robust and transparent for users.
-It is possible that the underlying data sources and resulting outputs are subject to change in future releases.
+It is possible that the underlying data sources and resulting outputs are subject to further change in future releases.
+In future publications the re-determinations table will include a column of median average days to respond.
+This column has previously been available in Low Income Benefit Statistics publications and will be included in the Child Disability publication to improve consistency in reporting.